stephenml101/reading-notes/301-Notes/class12.md

 5. What is the difference between PUT and PATCH?

-- PUT updates everything every time something new is added, but PATCH allows the info to get partially updated based off of input recieved.
+- PUT updates everything every time something new is added, but PATCH allows the info to get partially updated based off of input received.

 6. How do you make a default value in a schema?